 Teaching Philosophy

-Regarding the organizational style, the classroom itself will employ structured lessons, but utilize choice-based learning to capture student’s creativity.
-I want students to remember that in my class they have autonomy over the general directionality of their projects.
-This structure is reminiscent of my experience in Brant Powell’s class when I attended high school in Art III-AP Studio.
-He was reasonable in that he allowed his students to choose a specific subject, within his broad prompts.
-By pairing a laid-back atmosphere with high expectations, my class will provide a calming space for students to elevate their skills as artists, with guidance as needed.
-By introducing projects that include both Classical art history, as well as contemporary artists, students will be exposed to a broad spectrum of relatable, inspiring content.
+Organization is instrumental when introducing structured lessons that utilize aspects of choice-based artmaking that highlight students’ creativity.
+My classroom will employ cross-curricular lessons that draw on students prior learning and capture student’s creativity.
+This was especially relevant in my student teaching placement at Southwestern Elementary when kindergarteners learned about the states of water in connection to their snowflake drawings.
+At the secondary level, I want students to remember that they have autonomy over the general directionality of their projects.
+This structure is reminiscent of my experience in Brant Powel’s class when I attended high school in Art III-AP Studio.
+He was reasonable in that he allowed his students to choose a specific subject, within his broad prompts, while also investing time into teaching the elements of art and principles of design.
+Pairing a laid-back atmosphere with high expectations creates a safe space for students to elevate their skills as artists, with guidance as needed.

 Relating to students through style, skill, and enthusiasm for visual art is one of my main strengths as an art educator.
-I want students to remember my enthusiasm for the art making processes included in the curriculum.
-Similarly, my experience as a freelance artist outside of the classroom will provide valuable knowledge to students who have similar post-academic goals.
+My experience as a freelance artist outside of the classroom also provides valuable knowledge to students who have similar post-academic goals.
 By the end of the semester, students will make thematic connections between their art and those of contemporary artists, apply real-world critical thinking to the making process, practice problem-solving skills, and develop attention to detail for their future endeavors.
-By using these skills combined with the freedom to explore their own opinions in class throughout the semester, students will learn how to think independently of mass opinions.
+My goal is to create a classroom where all students feel empowered to take creative risks, make meaningful connections, and develop the skills they need to be thoughtful artists—and confident individuals—in the world beyond school.

 Education